Revenue Accountant Salary

 Popular Skills for Revenue Accountant

-Revenue Accountants report using a pretty varied skill set on the job.
-Most notably, skills in Oracle, Revenue Recognition, Microsoft Excel, and Accounting are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include SAP SAP Financial Accounting and Controlling and Financial Analysis.
-Most people familiar with Accounting also know Financial Analysis.
+Revenue Accountants generally report applying a varied skill set to their work.
+Most notably, skills in Oracle, Revenue Recognition, Accounting, and Microsoft Excel are correlated to pay that is above average.
+Skills that pay less than market rate include SAP SAP Financial Accounting and Controlling.
+Most people who know Accounting also know Financial Analysis.

 Pay by Experience Level for Revenue Accountant